 SureImpact connects collaboratives with the real-time data collection and reporting infrastructure that enables continuous feedback loops.
 Sureimpact gives frontline staff the insights they have never had before to manage their work.
 Supervisors and managers now how information to have outcome conversations with their staff.
 Executives and leaders have access to data at their fingertips and no longer must go down the chain and wait for someone to send them the data.
 Funders and backbone organizations have access to real-time insights into the overall success of the collaborative’s shared measures.

 To learn how SureImpact can help your collaborative to improve how you measure and communicate your impact, contact us today.
-Also, join us on February 11 for our complimentary webinar “Engaged & Empowered: How to use technology to improve collaboration and efficiency, and drive social impact.”
+Also, check out our on-demand webinar “Engaged & Empowered: How to use technology to improve collaboration and efficiency, and drive social impact.”